 - Promote Knowledge Sharing and Collaboration

 A learning culture thrives when there is an emphasis on idea sharing and collaborative problem solving.
 In many organizations, silos, entitlement, and cultural norms can hinder the flow of information.
 But businesses that prioritize idea sharing and collaboration create an environment where knowledge is shared freely.
-This not only breaks down silos but creates space where teams can (and often do) find new solutions for old and stubborn problems.
+This not only breaks down silos but creates space where teams can (and usually do) find new solutions for old, stubborn problems.

-Regular team brainstorming meetings, mentorship programs, and three-week lookahead meetings employing software like Jobtread, BuilderTrend and Slack can facilitate the exchange of ideas and experiences and hugely improve upon customer experience.
-Continuous learning equates to continuous improvement, can be quantified on bottom line net profit.
+Regular team brainstorming meetings, mentorship programs, and three-week lookahead meetings employing software like Jobtread, BuilderTrend and Slack can facilitate the exchange of ideas and experiences that greatly improve upon customer experience.
+Continuous learning equates to continuous improvement and can be quantified on bottom line net profit over time.

 - Provide Learning Opportunities for All Levels

-A robust learning culture offers learning opportunities to employees at all levels, from entry-level staff to senior management.
-This ensures that every individual has the tools they need to grow, develop new skills, and increase the velocity of value delivered to all stakeholders.
+A robust learning culture offers growth opportunities to employees at all levels, from entry-level staff to senior management.
+Such an environment ensures that every individual has the tools they need to grow, develop new skills, and increase the velocity of value delivered to all stakeholders.

-However, learning shouldn’t just be formalized programs; it should also be embedded in everyday thinking and workplace.
-Encouraging employees to solve problems creatively, work on cross-functional projects, or participate in stretch assignments provides informal learning opportunities that help develop real-world skills.
+However, learning shouldn’t just be formalized programs; it should also be embedded in everyday thinking, encouraging employees to solve problems creatively, work on cross-functional projects, or participate in stretch assignments.
+Recognizing and capturing informal learning opportunities helps develop real-world skills.

 Learning is a give and take initiative counterbalanced by teaching.
 Many leaders in the building industry become too immersed in the day-to-day demands of the business and often miss the many teachable moments that emerge every day.
 Some of the best learning happens organically in the daily conversations fostered in an environment where learning is prioritized.